amadeovezz/mlib/README.md

-# matrix.py
+# mlib

+mlib contains some math based python code used for educational and tinkering purposes.
+It originally lived in data-sci but was ported to its own repo.

-## What is it
+## Matrix.py

-An implementation of matrices and vectors in python.
+An implementation of matrices and vectors in python using python lists

 ## API